Office hours: Fridays 12:00-1:00 PM at HSS 263 or at this zoom link (meeting ID 563 850 9734, passcode Gen) Advising hours are also by appointment.

-Sheldon Gen is associate professor in the Public Administration Program at San Francisco State University.
-He is the co-author of Nonprofits in Policy Advocacy: Their Strategies and Stories (2020), a groundbreaking book investigating how nonprofit organizations help shape public policies.
+Sheldon Gen is a professor in the Public Administration Program at San Francisco State University.
+He is the co-author of Nonprofits in Policy Advocacy: Their Strategies and Stories (2020), a groundbreaking book investigating how nonprofit organizations influence public policies.
 Prior to his academic career, he was a civil engineer with public agencies including the Peace Corps, the US Air Force, and the Environmental Protection Agency.
 In 2020 he was re-elected to the Board of Education of Petaluma City Schools.
 A son of immigrants, and a first generation college graduate, he holds a BS degree in civil engineering from Cal Poly, an MPA from the University of Southern California, and a PhD in public policy from Georgia Tech.
 He is also an alumnus of the Presidential Management Fellowship and the Wikipedia Teaching Fellowship, and the recipient of the Peace Corps’ Franklin H. Williams Award for outstanding public service.

 Dr. Gen studies public engagement in policy making processes, and focuses on environmental and education policy issues.
 This ranges from how government agencies conduct public outreach to how advocacy groups try to influence policy outcomes, and the measurable outcomes of these efforts.
 These interests stem from his prior employment and consultancies with many public and nonprofit organizations, including Plan International, the International Boundary and Water Commission, US EPA, US Air Force, the Army Environmental Policy Institute, Caltrans, the Georgia Department of Transportation, SF Ed Fund, SF Unified School District, SF Public Utilities Commission, Petaluma Transit, Turlock Irrigation District, and others.